cristiroma/countries/README.md

 Features:

 * Database script with country table.
 Support for: MySQL
-* Hi-quality flags (PNG) for each country in the following sizes: 128x64
+* Hi-quality flags (PNG) for each country in the following sizes:
+	* max 64 px height
+	* max 128 pixels height
 * Examples to access the table from different programming languages